wizo06/japanese/docs/index.md

 - Adjective
 - Adverb

 For each grammar point, I will try to give some examples of how native speakers actually use them.
-That being said, just like in any other language, even native speakers can say things wrongly (grammatically).
-Of course, this is done intentionally, simply because people tend to say things shorter in everyday conversation, or perhaps they want to make an emphasis of some sort, etc. However, I still believe that learning how things are said properly and correctly is important.
+That being said, just like in any other language, native speakers tend to say things colloquially. *Colloquial language* simply refers to a style of communication that is used in casual conversations.
+Phrases and sentences that are said colloquially tend to have a very *loose grammar*.
+In other words, they don't strictly follow grammar rules to say things properly.
+However, I still believe that learning how things are said properly and correctly is important.

 !!! quote
     “Learn the rules like a pro, so you can break them like an artist.” - Pablo Picasso

+!!! note
-Note: This guide only teaches grammar.
+    This guide only teaches grammar.
 It doesn't teach vocabulary.
 My best advice for learning vocabulary is to learn them through *immersion*.
 For more details, refer to [TheMoeWay](https://learnjapanese.moe/guide/#vocabulary) and/or [Refold](https://refold.la/roadmap).